 Let’s look at an example: You have developed low back pain that often keeps you up at night.
 Attending a gentle yoga class helps to ease that pain for a while as you learn to coordinate your breath to movement.
 However, you are still not finding enough relief to be able to sleep well at night.
 You go to visit a yoga therapist, who asks you a variety of questions about your life, your work, your habits, and your diet, and works over a period of time to develop a personal practice that will directly address the specific, current issues that are preventing you from feeling relief.

-What your first session looks like:
+What your first private session looks like:

 The first session requires 75-90 minutes.
 Together we discuss what brings you to Yoga Therapy and then through questions about your health and lifestyle, decide upon your top priorities.
 From there, I ask you to do some simple yoga movements to access your range of motion or places of immobility.
 From this assessment, I suggest a short term and long term plan and send you home with a prescriptive sequence especially designed to address your top priority.